 Seth Rosenbaum (original editor)

-Seth is the co-founder of Bedrock Images.
+Our dear friend Seth is the co-founder of Visto Images.
 He completed his Ph.D. at Harvard University in the English Department.
 His doctoral thesis studies twentieth-century notions of taste and style, with a particular focus on American literature and food.
 Before graduate school, he spent a few years living, traveling, and cooking in France, Italy, and Greece.